plutomi/plutomi/README.md

 ## Language, Tooling, & Infrastructure

-All infrastructure is managed by CDK.
-We use [Jest](https://jestjs.io/) for testing and all items created in Dynamo during development have a `ttlExpiry` of 30 days so they're automatically deleted.
+All infrastructure is managed by CDK and we use [Jest](https://jestjs.io/) for testing.
 Everything is witten TypeScript and we would appreciate any assistance on types or tests as we're definitely not the best :sweat_smile:

 The frontend runs on the [Serverless-Nextjs](https://serverless-nextjs.com/docs/cdkconstruct/) construct.
 We use [SSG without data + client side data fetching](https://youtu.be/f1rF9YKm1Ms?t=664) for almost all pages.